glhuilli/glhuilli.github.io/_posts/2019-02-24-research-trends-in-ml.markdown

 ---
 layout: post
-title:  "Machine Learning research from 2009-2019"
+title:  "Co-authorship analysis at institutions level on Machine Learning research from 2009-2019"
 date:   2020-09-14
 description: This analysis covers all papers downloaded from NeurIPS conferences between 2009 and 2019
 categories: DataAnalysis, MachineLearning